x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/csv-files-for-imap-migrations.md

 - **EmailAddress** specifies the user ID for the user's Office 365 mailbox.

 - **UserName** specifies the user logon name for the user's mailbox on the IMAP server.
-You can use either the user name or domain\user name format.
+You can use either the username or domain\username format.
 For example,  `hollyh` or  `contoso\hollyh`.

 - **Password** is the password for the user's account in the IMAP messaging system.